 Veronica Vossen

-In my wider art practice and connected research I am concerned with liminal perception in visual consciousness, and how moving between still and moving image disrupts and transforms time consciousness.
-Through immersive moving image installation, I aim to invoke an altered and receptive state of consciousness.
-These were the core concerns in my doctoral and post-doctoral practice-based research projects at University of East London and the Slade School of Fine Art collaborating with neuroscience of vision research projects.
+In my wider art practice and connected research I am concerned with liminal perception and ambiguity in visual consciousness, and how shifting between still and moving image can disrupt and transform time consciousness and visual focus.
+Through immersive moving image installation, I aim to invoke an altered, receptive and reflective state of consciousness.

 Lived Experience

 Previous work has been presented in exhibitions, installations and site-specific interventions and screenings in Edinburgh, Inverness, London, and across the UK and Europe, not only in independent and public galleries, but also in unusual locations.
-These were often in buildings of defunct usage eg. old pub, warehouse, defunct offices and bank, Strand Underground Station, railway arches, old cinema and church etc.
+These were both outdoor projections and often in buildings of defunct usage eg. old pub, warehouse, office building and old bank, Strand Underground Station, Shoreditch railway arches, old cinema and de-consecrated church etc.

 Recent selected exhibitions: